top of page

 There is a Scent for Seizures: How Trained Seizure Alert Dogs Could Revolutionize Epilepsy Management

 Since ancient times, the human sense of smell has been recognized as a powerful tool for detecting changes in health.
 From Hippocrates' observations to modern scientific studies, the scent of illness has intrigued researchers and healers alike.
-While we've long understood that certain diseases like cancer or diabetes can alter body odors, a recent study has shed light on a fascinating new frontier: the scent of epileptic seizures.
+While we've long understood that certain diseases like cancer or diabetes can alter body odors, a study showed that seizures also have a scent and dogs can learn to react to it.
+Why is it important?
+We can use that scent to train seizure alert dogs who can give advanced warning to epileptic patients.

 Dog smelling seizure samples

-In a groundbreaking research effort, a team from the University of Rennes in France and a US-based service dog organization specialized in the training of rescue dogs as medical alert dogs, Medical Mutts, explored whether trained dogs could detect a distinct odor associated with epileptic seizures.
-The findings, published in a 2019 study in Scientific Reports, reveal remarkable insights into the olfactory abilities of our four-legged friends and their potential to revolutionize epilepsy detection.
+In a groundbreaking research effort, a team from the University of Rennes in France and a US-based service dog organization specialized in the training of rescue dogs as seizure alert dogs, Medical Mutts, explored whether trained dogs could detect a distinct odor associated with epileptic seizures.
+The findings, published in a 2019 study in Scientific Reports, reveal remarkable insights into the olfactory abilities of our four-legged friends and their potential to revolutionize epilepsy detection: trained seizure alert dogs.

 Traditionally, technologies like electronic noses have attempted to identify disease-specific odors, but they often fall short due to individual variations and low detection thresholds.
 Dogs, on the other hand, possess an extraordinary sense of smell that surpasses even the most advanced sensors.
 Trained to detect various diseases including cancer and diabetes, dogs have demonstrated remarkable success in identifying specific odors associated with these conditions.